GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cleaner and nicer the program, the faster it's going to run.
-And if it doesn't, it'll be easy to make it fast.
+> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
 >
-> ~ *Joshua Bloch*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts